-Sompasauna is a wood burning self-service public sauna in Helsinki built and maintained by a group of volunteers.
+Sompasauna is a wood-burning self-service public sauna, built and maintained by a group of volunteers in Helsinki.

-Sompasauna is closed for winter.
-Small sauna remains open for public during the winter season.
+NOTE: The big sauna is closed for winter.
+However, the small sauna is open during winter too.

 Here you can find a map and contact information for Sompasauna.